Success!

 Sass project variables

-Open scss/_color-palette.scss and change any vars to your own ones.
+scss/_color-palette.scss and change any vars to your own ones.

 Open scss/_variables.scss

-• defines your base font size var $font-size-base.
+- defines your base font size var

-• defines your type scale: $type-scale.
-By default we use the 'major third' scale (1.25), this then determines the sizes all the other type size vars.
+$type-scale.
+By default we use the 'major third' scale (1.25), this then determines the sizes all the other type size vars. -

-• defines your font-sizes in the $type sass map.
-Type sizes are defined by name, like micro, small, base, mid, large & jumbo.
-By default, all type sizes use a modular scale, see for an example.
+$typesass map.
+Type sizes are defined by name, likemicro,small,base,mid,large&jumbo.
+By default, all type sizes use a modular scale, see for an example. - define the leading and line-height.

-• The $baseline var is used for even spacing (like a baseline grid) for most typographical elements and some other items like margins and padding.
+$baselinevar is used for even spacing (like a baseline grid) for most typographical elements and some other items like margins and padding. - If your webfont's bold font-weight is not

-• If your webfont's bold font-weight is not 700, change the value of $font-weight-bold to the weight you are using.
+700, change the value of$font-weight-boldto the weight you are using.

-• define your base font stacks.
+- define your base font stacks.
 These are used throughout the framework.

-• $font-family-base is used for the default typeface so make sure you update it's value with one of the font-stacks above.
+$font-family-baseis used for the default typeface so make sure you update it's value with one of the font-stacks above.$font-family-headingsis used for headings typeface.
+Usinginheritas a value, means that it will inherit from$font-family-base.- If your heading's webfont bold font-weight is not

-• If your heading's webfont bold font-weight is not 700, change this value to the weight you are using.
+700, change this value to the weight you are using.

-• Define your own breakpoints (by editing the $breakpoints sass map on ) to suit your design; the defaults here are just a suggestion.
+$breakpointssass map on ) to suit your design; the defaults here are just a suggestion. - An example usage for these might be:

-• Please add more if you need them!
+Read more about their usage here.@include media('>mid') { // RWD code } - Please add more if you need them!

 It can be useful to save certain paths as variables to ease development, especially image paths.

-• Kickoff comes with a flexbox-based grid system.
+$layout-max-widthon .
+This directly affects the.l-containerclass that we suggest you use in your markup.
+See the for an example of this.
+Also, the.l-containerclass is styled in . - Kickoff comes with a flexbox-based grid system.
 To define your grid column count, gutter widths etc change the vars from .

 On there is one example of an app-specific variable, this is for link transitions.
 Add any others that you may need below there.